cavo789/blog/blog/2024/02/01/docker-limesurvey/index.md

 For clarity, the output of `docker container list` has been simplified here above; not all columns were mentioned in the article.
 :::

-Please wait **one or two minutes** (depending on your machine), time needed by LimeSurvey to f.i. connect to the database container and create his database.
+Please wait **one or two minutes** more (depending on your machine), time needed by LimeSurvey to f.i. connect to the database container and create his database.

 Go to `http://localhost:8080` and while you got an error like `ERR_CONNECTION_REFUSED`, please wait and try again.
 When it's ready, you should see the default LimeSurvey welcome page.